NEWS

 Rest assured that each of our doctors effectively communicate with each other over every patient.
 Our goal is an early graduation from rehab for all of our pets and when that cannot be achieved, dignity and grace with their senior years.
 We know that some people have strong preferences as to which doctor they see (and that’s ok!), just let us know whenever you schedule an appointment.
 However, please be patient with us and our scheduling process while we try our best to accommodate your wishes.

 Finally, allow us to introduce our amazing team of veterinarians!
-Seven years ago, Dr. Cami Wallis joined our team.
+Eight years ago, Dr. Cami Wallis joined our team.
 She is a relief doctor with a heart for integrative medicine and we are blessed to have her with us on Tuesdays and Thursdays.
 Dr. Wallis is also trained in Chinese food therapy and we have seen amazing results with her integrative style.

 All of our doctors have undergone the appropriate training and play a pivotal role in getting our patients back to walking and functional again.
 Most importantly, all of our doctors have a true heart for people as well as their pets.